-In her role as scientific advisor for SAMHSA’s Center for the Application of Prevention Technologies (CAPT), Dash works with training and technical assistance teams to ensure that CAPT services and products:
+In her role as scientific advisor for SAMHSA’s Center for the Application of Prevention Technologies (CAPT), Dash works with training and technical assistance teams to ensure that opioid and substance abuse services and products:

 - Incorporate accurate scientific content

-- Are informed by advances in substance abuse prevention, dissemination, and implementation science
+- Are informed by advances in opioid and other substance abuse prevention, dissemination, and implementation science

 - Are designed to facilitate learner engagement, skills building, and virtual interactivity

 - Meet adult learners where they are, taking them forward in ways that address their unique contexts and needs

 Most recently, Dash directed a national evaluation capacity-building initiative designed to increase the professional and organizational knowledge and skills required to evaluate innovative prevention programs for typically underserved populations.

 Dash has an MPH from the University of North Carolina and a PhD in child, youth, and family policy from Brandeis University.

 “We assure that programs are developed with, or informed by, input from the population served and are rooted in the practical experience of working with that population in settings where the program is delivered.”